syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ### Accessing Product Samples

-Syncfusion provides lots of online and local samples for better understanding of the controls.
-You can access them using the following steps.
+Syncfusion provides online and local demos for better understanding of the controls.
+You can access to them by following the steps below.

 1. Open the Syncfusion Control Panel.